-that Forest Hills might gain rather than lose by this change.
 Questions addressed to Mr. Daggett showed that many citizens wanted any subway that might be built to be constructed north of Forest Hills and south of Flushing Creek.
-Mr. Daggett declared that the failure of population to grow along the line of the present rapid transit facilities on northern Long Island would make the city little disposed to build a line leading nowhere, through undeveloped territory.
+Mr. Daggett declared that the failure of population to grow along the line of the present rapid transit facilities on northern Long Island would make the city little disposed to build a line leading nowhere, through undeveloped terwere doing for the country.